How to cut and sew a dress: step-by-step tutorial

 It was a little bit of a challenge.
 The design I chose was pretty simple, it had only one color, but I had to repeat it many times and needed to calculate the exact placement of the designs which wasn’t really easy and I had to do a lot of math with my embroidery placement.

-I took my time and spent 2 days for the embroidery only (of course not 2 whole days, only a few hours during those two days).
+I took my time and spent 2 days on the embroidery only (of course not 2 whole days, only a few hours during those two days).

 After that, I cut the top piece.
 I also had to cut the fabric around the embroidery design using very sharp small scissors.